 Bike riding is a world of its own.
-I do know that there are rules for the seasoned bikers and what skin they will allow to tan, and how you need the right jersey.
+I do know that there are rules for seasoned bikers and what skin they will allow to tan.
+You need the right jersey.
 How the socks and shorts are important.

 I am a bicycle rider for fun!
 No, I am not ready to get competitive.
 That’s not why the bicycle is fun for me.
 And for sure I wouldn’t tell you how to dress.
 Get all the sun you want.
 Count me as ready to just have fun and get exercise.

-Unfortunately, I have seen some of you with your sun damaged skin and know that you will soon be in the dermatologist office getting those spots removed.
-So please give your skin some sun protection.
+Unfortunately, I have seen some of you with sun-damaged skin and know that you will soon be in the dermatologist’s office getting those spots removed.
+So please start figuring out how to get your skin some sun protection.

 OK, let’s consider what happens to your skin as you are out enjoying your bike ride.
 As with most outdoor sports, getting sunburned is a major danger that can sideline you for a few days.

-A sunburn will make a long lasting difference in your skin.
-Yes, even make a difference for life.
+A sunburn will make a long-lasting difference in your skin.
+Yes, even make a lifelong difference.

 So let’s think about how to make sure you don’t end up with a bad sunburn to go along with the tired achy muscles from a good bike ride.